 The Tewkesbury Borough Plan 2011-2031 was adopted on 8 June 2022.
-This plan reinstates a defined settlement boundary at Alderton, outside of which unallocated residential development of this scale is not supported.
-This site lies outside of the village's settlement boundary.
 Policy LAN1 also states that where a proposal would result in harm to the Special Landscape Area having regard to the criteria contained within the policy, this harm should be weighed against the need for, and benefits from, the proposed development.
 Proposals causing harm to the Special Landscape Area will only be permitted where the benefits from the development would clearly and demonstrably outweigh the identified harm.